Fresno Falcons: Arenas

-For most of its history, the team played at Fresno's Selland Arena, and their green and gold colors and hard-knocks play made them a staple of sports and entertainment in Fresno.
+For most of its history, the ice hockey team played at Fresno's Selland Arena, and their green and gold colors and hard-knocks play made them a staple of sports and entertainment in Fresno.
 The Falcons were the centerpieces of the league, as the Falcons dominated, winning sixteen league championships in 24 seasons.

-The Falcons moved to the Save Mart Center on the campus of California State University, Fresno to coincide with their transfer to the ECHL in 2003.
+The ice hockey Falcons moved to the Save Mart Center on the campus of California State University, Fresno to coincide with their transfer to the ECHL in 2003.
 They played there until returning to Selland Arena in 2008.

+The inline hockey Falcons play out of the inline rink at Fresno's Cary Park.

-Financial troubles and franchise's end
+Financial troubles and ice hockey franchise's end

 On December 22, 2008, Fresno Hockey Club, LLC announced that the Fresno Falcons team would cease operations immediately citing operating cost due to dwindling attendance, lack of corporate sponsorships and the faltering economy.

 President Dave Dakers of the Victoria Salmon Kings ECHL team expressed some negative commentary on the Falcons team management abilities, but praised the team itself as being "competitive".
 The owners did not do all they could to salvage the situation, according to Dakers and gave up too easily as there were still other options available to minimize the economic damage.
 He was rather disappointed and not too pleased as quoted in the Victoria Times Colonist newspaper article.

-The Falcons were the second team that season to fold, following the Augusta Lynx.
+The ice hockey Falcons were the second team that season to fold, following the Augusta Lynx.
 Arguments were made that the ECHL had expanded into markets that were unable to sustain their market, though the perception in Fresno's case was that the franchise had issues beyond that which prevented the team from being profitable.
 Fresno was without hockey at any level until the Fresno Monsters began play in the 2009–10 season in the Tier III Junior A Western States Hockey League.
 The city briefly hosted two junior teams called the Monsters from 2010 to 2013 when the Tier II North American Hockey League expanded into Fresno.
-In 2013, the NAHL Monsters relocated to Wenatchee, Washington; however, the Monsters continue to field a team in the WSHL.
+In 2013, the NAHL Monsters relocated to Wenatchee, Washington; however, the Monsters continued to field a team in the WSHL and later the USPHL.

+Roller hockey revival

+In January 2024, Fresno State grad Matt Braun, along with Visalia native and NARCh president, Daryn Goodwin, would form a new travel inline hockey team.
+This team would revive the Fresno Falcons name as a tribute, as Goodwin, along with the fathers of four of the team's players, were alumni of the former ice hockey Falcons.
+The team would wear iconic green and yellow throwback style jerseys from 1970 to 1995 as their primary uniforms.